jimbojsb/rapid/README.md

 #### Routing
 Rapid includes a built-in router / url matcher.

-URLs that start with `/` and contain no `{` are treated as an exact string match to the request path.
+URLs that start with `/` and contain no special operators as noted below are treated as an exact string match to the request path.
 In the following exmaple, GetMiddleware will be invoked if the path of the request uri is exactly `/test`
 ```php
 $application->get("/test", GetMiddleware::class);
 ```

-URLs that start with a `/` and contain a `:` are matched with a  generated regular expression.
+URLs that start with a `/` and contain a `{}` are matched with a system-generated regular expression.
 Path segments surrounded with `{}` are treated as variables and the values of those segments will be set as attributes on the request object.
 In the following example, a request path of `/test/myslug` results in a request attribute of `slug` being set to `myslug`.
 ```php
 $application->get("/test/{slug}", GetMiddleware::class);